-Abstract-Administrators of complex cyber-systems and large scale IT systems are challenged with configuring the right resources to satisfy a given QoS under stringent constraints.
-These systems often have numerous configuration parameters that must be set properly in order to achieve desired results (e.g. maximum performance) under given resources constraints (or equivalently minimum resource requirements for acceptance performance level).
+Abstract-Large scale systems often have numerous configuration parameters that must be set properly in order to achieve maximum performance under given resources constraints (or equivalently minimum resource requirements for acceptance performance level).
 The key difficulty in properly setting the parameters is the complex inter-dependencies between the consistent setting of the parameters and the overall impact of a setting on the resulting resource requirements or performance.
-In this paper we discuss an approach that combines machine learning and domain knowledge driven genetic algorithm for recommending one or more near optimum configuration to allow the administrators to make the appropriate choice.
-We illustrate the methodology using the example of the Cloud Storage Gateway (CSG), which forms an essential infrastructure service in edge/cloud computing and other scenarios involving remote access to large amounts of cloud storage.
+In this paper we discuss an approach that combines machine learning and domain knowledge driven combinatorial optimization to allow the recommendation or one or more configurations from which the administrators can make the appropriate choice.
+We illustrate the methodology using the example of the cloud storage gateway (CSG), which forms an essential infrastructure service in edge computing and other scenarios involving remote access to large amounts of cloud storage.
 An extensive evaluation using real world vendor provided workloads demonstrates the effectiveness of the approach in providing fast solutions to the optimal configuration problem.

-Keywords-Cloud/Edge Storage, Configuration Management, Principal Component Analysis, Machine Learning, Genetic Algorithms, Feature Extraction, Meta-heuristics,
+Keywords-Edge Storage, Configuration Management, Principal Component Analysis, Machine Learning, Genetic Algorithms, Feature Extraction, Meta-heuristics,

-I. Introduction
+I. INTRODUCTION

 The behavior of all cyber-systems in a data center or an enterprise system largely depends on their configuration which describe the resource allocation to achieve the desired goal under given constraints.
-The ill-effects of misconfiguration (or poor resource allocation) has been widely articulated as unavailability [18], financial burden [8], security breach [2], etc. However, configuration settings cannot be classified as simply "correct" or "incorrect"; instead, the overall behavior of a device and that of the entire system depends on their setting and interactions between them.
+The ill-effects of misconfiguration (or poor resource allocation) has been widely articulated as unavailability [15], financial burden [7], security breach [2], etc. However, configuration settings cannot be classified as simply "correct" or "incorrect"; instead, the overall behavior of a device and that of the entire system depends on their setting and interactions between them.
 In particular, the interactions between various parameter settings and their nonlinear and often non-monotonic impact on performance rules out simple approaches, such as setting up a convex optimization problem with explicit objective function and constraints, and solving using traditional techniques such as hill climbing.
 Instead, we exploit machine learning and meta-heuristics that exploits the domain knowledge concerning the problem at hand to determine good configuration settings that satisfy the given objectives.
 It is also worth noting here that while traditional optimization methods provide a single solution to the problem, multiple solutions are often necessary in practice so that the administrator can choose from them based on considerations that are difficult to formalize.

 While the methods explored in this paper are general and can be applied to almost any configuration problem, the domain knowledge is necessarily problem specific and is often crucial in obtaining sensible solutions.
 Therefore, we ground the analysis in this paper by considering the problem of configuring a local storage system backed up by a large remote storage system.
-The prime example of this is a Cloud Storage Gateway (CSG) [23] that couples an amount of locally available storage in a data center with a large but remote Cloud storage to create the impression of essentially unlimited storage.
+The prime example of this is a Cloud Storage Gateway (CSG) [19] that couples an amount of locally available storage in a data center with a large but remote Cloud storage to create the impression of essentially unlimited storage.
 Doing so requires a proper setting of many configuration parameters of the local system as discussed later.
-Similar situations arise in many other storage contexts such as Network Attached Storage (NAS), Containers (VM image, Dockers), Cloudlets [27], etc. In particular, such a remote storage solution has to contend with many constraints (e.g., space, power, cooling, etc.) in addition to the strict QoS requirements, and thus forms an ideal context for studying the configuration of Cloud backed local storage.
+Similar situations arise in many other storage contexts such as Network Attached Storage (NAS), Containers (VM image, Dockers), Cloudlets [22], etc. In particular, an Edge storage has to contend with many constraints (e.g., space, power, cooling, etc.) in addition to the strict QoS requirements, and thus forms an ideal context for studying the configuration of Cloud backed local storage.